w-lfpup/snowprints-rs/README.md

 A `snowprint` is a [snowflake id](https://en.wikipedia.org/wiki/Snowflake_ID) variant based on this [article](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c).

-I called them snowprints because this library creates a "sequential trail" of snowflake IDs across all available logical volumes.
+They're called snowprints because this library creates a "sequential trail" of snowflake IDs across all available logical volumes.
+This evenly distributes entries across a shardable real estate.

 ## License